grafana/developer-advocacy/projects/Grafana Office Hours/GOH 19 - PLZv2 with Olha and Daniel.md

 	- How do you set it up? (demo)
 	- We're no longer promoting v1 - why?
 	- What are the limitations of PLZv2?
-		- Limitations from v1:
-			- Lack of thresholds
-			- Difficult to choose geographical zones
-			- No threshold calculation or stop when threshold is reached
+		- Being able to use multiple private load zones.
+Only one per cluster.
-			- No native results aggregation
+		- No environment variable support.
+		- Browser tests not supported yet.
+		- Logs not yet exposed to the cloud.
 	- Is this only on Grafana Cloud k6?
 - Outro
 	- If people want to learn more about this topic, where should they go?